Federated Learning in Vehicular Networks: Introduction

 \section{Introduction}

-As vehicles evolve with advanced safety features and eventually self-driving capabilities, massive amounts of data are generated by a variety of sensors on board, such as camera, RADAR and LIDAR as well as proximity and temperature sensors~\cite{ML_vnet_GYLi}.
-For instance, an autonomous vehicle is expected to generate about one gigabyte of data per second.
-However, currently, these data are not systematically processed, stored, or analyzed for better inference.
-Recently, machine learning (ML) algorithms have been developed to learn from sensor measurements due to several advantages, including low computational complexity when solving optimization-based or combinatorial search problems and the ability to extrapolate new features from a limited set of features contained in a training set.
+As vehicles evolve with advanced safety features and self-driving capabilities, massive amounts of data is generated by a variety of on-board sensors, such as camera, RADAR and LIDAR as well as proximity and temperature sensors.
+An autonomous vehicle is expected to generate about one gigabyte of data per second.
+However, currently, generated data is not systematically processed, stored, or analyzed for better inference.
+Recently, machine learning (ML) algorithms have been developed to learn from sensor measurements due to several advantages, including low computational complexity when solving optimization-based or combinatorial search problems and the ability to extrapolate new features from a limited set of features contained in a training dataset.

-The current trend in the usage of ML in vehicular networks focuses on centralized algorithms, where a powerful learning algorithm, often a neural network (NN), is trained on the massive dataset collected from the edge devices on the vehicles, as illustrated in Figure~\ref{fig_LearningModels_ML}.
-NN model provides a non-linear mapping between the input, which contains mostly vehicle sensor data, and the output, which can be the labels of the sensor data.
-This mapping is constructed by training the NN through the collection of the local sensor data from the edge devices, { which is a supervised learning scheme.} Once model training is completed, the model parameters are sent back to the edge devices for prediction purposes. { However, the size of the generated data is huge when we need to build wider and deeper NN architectures for successful training.
-Thus, training a model with data transmission from the edge devices to the cloud center in a reliable manner may be too costly in terms of bandwidth, introduce unacceptable delays, and infringe user privacy.}
+The current trend in the usage of ML in vehicular networks focuses on centralized algorithms, called centralized learning (CL), where a powerful learning algorithm, often a neural network (NN), is trained on a massive dataset collected from the edge devices on the vehicles, as illustrated in Figure~\ref{fig_LearningModels}.
+The NN model provides a non-linear mapping between the input, which contains vehicle sensor data, and the output, which can be the labels of the sensor data.
+This mapping is learned by training the NN through the collection of the local sensor data from the edge devices, { which is a supervised learning scheme.} Once model training is completed, the model parameters are sent back to the edge devices for prediction. { However, the size of the generated data is huge when aiming at wider and deeper NN architectures for successful training.
+Thus, training a model with data transmission from the edge devices to the cloud center in a reliable manner may be too costly in terms of bandwidth, while incurring unacceptable delays, and infringing user privacy.}